United States of America

 Food

-For lunch/dinner, sandwiches are are always good.
+For lunch or dinner, sandwiches are always good.
 There are tons of different ones to try, but my favourites are New York Hot Dogs, Reubens, and Philidelphia Cheesesteaks.
-Clam Chowder is another good choice, and New York / Chicago are known for their pizza, especially in Chicago where they have the massive ‘Deep Dish’ pizzas.
+Outside of sandwiches, Clam Chowder is another good choice, and New York / Chicago are known for their pizza, especially in Chicago where they have the massive ‘Deep Dish’ pizzas.

-For snacking, try Pretzels, Mississippi Mud Pies, Fritos, and my favourite, Cinnamon Rolls!
+For snacking, try Pretzels, Fritos, and my favourite, Cinnamon Rolls!
 If you ever end up around a campfire, you also need to try making ‘Smores’.
 Imagine two crackers with a marshmallow and some chocolate between them, slowly cooked together over a fire.
 Yum yum yum!

 You may be thinking “That is all junk!”, and yes, that is true.
 I gain a lot of weight every time I go to the USA.
-Most of the food isn’t very healthy, and the portions are gigantic.
-Most meals are well over 1000 calories.
-But if you’re a healthier person, there’s no need to worry!
-There are also a lot of healthy options.
+Portion sizes can be large, and there is definitely an emphasis on comfort food, but healthier options are available.

-In terms of prices, it depends where you go.
-For street food and places like McDonalds, expect meals to be around $10-15.
+In terms of prices, it depends on where you go.
+For street food and places like McDonalds, expect meals to be around $10.
 For sit-down chain restaurants like Applebees and Olive Garden, they’ll be $20-30.
 Independent places vary in price, but they’ll normally be more expensive than chains.
-Cooking your own meals is also an option, and ‘Walmart’ is a cheap place to get food.
+If you’re on a budget, cooking your own meals is a great option, and Walmart is a cheap place to stock up on groceries.

 Drinks